asappresearch/flambe/docs/basics/clusters/aws.rst

     :align: center

 .. tip::
-    This is particularly useful when running :class:`~flambe.experiment.Experiment` objects in the cluster.
+    This is particularly useful when running :class:`~flambe.pipeline.Pipeline` objects in the cluster.
     While you cannot run multiple experiments in the same cluster simultaneously, you can run them sequentially without having to set up the cluster again like the following: